Noise in supercontinuum generated using PM and non-PM tellurite glass all-normal dispersion fibers

-SC out of an all-solid soft glass, low-birefringent ANDi fiber, pumped by a 390 fs laser pulse at 1.55 $\mu$m was used in DFT noise study in Ref.~\cite{Klm16DFT}.
-Unlike in our case the noise observed was attributed to MPR noise and PMI was not associated with the observed pulse-to-pulse fluctuations.
-SC out of a germanium doped PM ANDi fiber, pumped by a 25 fs laser pulse at 1.55 $\mu$m was studied in Ref.~\cite{Tar19CompDft}.
-Even though the individual DFT spectra seemed relatively stable, the pulse-to-pulse noise quantified as SNR (which is the inverse of RIN) shows large variation across the SC spectrum.
+A DFT noise study in Ref.~\cite{Klm16DFT} used a weakly birefringent all-solid soft glass ANDi fiber, pumped by a 390 fs laser pulse at 1.55 $\mu$m.
+Unlike in our case, the noise observed was attributed to MPR noise and PMI was not associated with the observed pulse-to-pulse fluctuations.
+The SC out of a germanium doped PM ANDi fiber, pumped by a 25 fs laser pulse at 1.55 $\mu$m was studied in Ref.~\cite{Tar19CompDft}.
+Even though the individual DFT spectra seemed relatively stable, the pulse-to-pulse noise quantified as SNR (which is the inverse of RIN) shows large variations across the SC spectrum.
 These results individually do not provide a clear picture of the conditions needed to obtain a low-noise SC.
-Therefore, we have studied the noise properties of the SC for both the PM and the non-PM ANDi fibers and we have experimentally verified it in the relatively long fs pulse regime.
-It can be seen from the RIN plot for the SC from the non-PM fiber [Fig.~\ref{fig:DftNonPmFP}(f)] that for a low pump peak power P$_0$ the RIN remains low but then it rises because of PMI as P$_0$ increases.
-However, for the same set of pulse duration's and the set of peak powers, the SC out of the PM fiber always remains low-noise [see Fig.~\ref{fig:DftNonPmFP}(f)], when pumped along its fundamental axis.
+Therefore, we have studied the noise properties of the SC for both the PM and the non-PM ANDi fibers, and we have experimentally verified them in the relatively long fs pulse regime.
+The RIN plot for the SC from the non-PM fiber [see Fig.~\ref{fig:DftNonPmFP}(f)] shows that for a low pump P$_0$, the RIN remains low, but then rises due to PMI as P$_0$ increases.
+However, for the same pulse duration and the set of P$_0$ value, the SC out of the PM fiber always remains low-noise [see Fig.~\ref{fig:DfPmFP}(f)], when pumped along its fundamental axis.

-In conclusion, we have experimentally characterized fluctuations in SC generation from a weakly-birefringent non-PM ANDi fiber and its PM version when pumped by 225~fs pulses at 1.55 $\mu$m.
-The experimentally measured RIN was reproduced very well using CGNLSE simulations for the non-PM fiber, and using scalar-GNLSE simulations for the PM fiber.
-We have shown that for the non-PM fiber PMI plays a detrimental role while attempting to maintain low-noise, and for the fiber and pump parameters used in our case, MPR noise has a negligible effect.
+In conclusion, we have experimentally characterised spectral fluctuations in SC generation from a weakly birefringent non-PM ANDi fiber and its PM version when pumped by 225~fs pulses at 1.55 $\mu$m.
+The experimentally measured RIN was reproduced very well using CGNLSE simulations for the non-PM fiber and using scalar-GNLSE simulations for the PM fiber.
+We show that for the non-PM fiber, PMI plays a detrimental role while attempting to maintain low-noise, and for the fiber and pump parameters used in our case, MPR noise has a negligible effect.
 Finally, using the same pump conditions, we have demonstrated that it is indeed possible to obtain ultra-low-noise (RIN$<$1\%) SC when pumping along the fundamental axis of the PM version of the ANDi fiber.